 Welcome to Liv's room.
 To clarify, Liv is short for Olivia, but due to our principal having the same name, I answer to Liv!
 I love that we use our first name with the children as this really emphasises our school ethos.
-This year, 2018/2019, I have 19 children in 1st and 2nd class and SNA Stephaine.
+This year, 2019/2020, I have 22 children in 1st and 2nd class.
 This is a busy room as I have to prepare the children for the Sacrament of First Holy Communion, help the children adjust to the demands of independent work and the curriculum, and squeeze in a whole bunch of fun!

 As I have 2nd class, the preparation for First Confessions begins in January, along with the Do This in Memory programme, that Fr.
 Ronnie Boyle organises.
 Our First Confessions usually take place in Letterfrack church at 10am mass, during the month of March.
 Fr.
 Ronnie asks the children to take part in Sunday masses by reading or bringing up gifts as part of the Do This in Memory programme.
 Our First Holy Communion usually takes place on the 3rd Sunday in May every year.